UK Treasury chief scraps nearly all government tax cut plans

 Monday’s hastily scheduled announcement came two weeks before Hunt is due to set out a medium-term fiscal plan.

-Truss drafted Hunt in on Friday after she fired his predecessor, Kwasi Kwarteng.
-Plans by Truss and Kwarteng for 45 billion pounds ($50 billion) in tax cuts — including an income tax reduction for the highest earners — without an accompanying assessment of how the government would pay for them sent the pound plunging to a record low against the U.S. dollar and the cost of government borrowing soaring.

-The Bank of England was forced to step in to buy government bonds to prevent the financial crisis from spreading to the wider economy.

-The government has since ditched parts of its tax-cutting plan and announced it would make a medium-term fiscal statement on Oct.
+The government had already ditched parts of its tax-cutting plan and announced it would make a medium-term fiscal statement on Oct.
 31. But the market remained jittery, and Hunt has decided he must make a statement to calm the waters even sooner.

-The Treasury said he would make a public statement, followed by a statement to the House of Commons, on Monday afternoon.
-Hunt spent the weekend in crisis talks with Truss, and also met Bank of England governor Andrew Bailey and the head of the government’s Debt Management Office.
+Hunt will also make a statement on Monday afternoon to the House of Commons.

+Hunt spent the weekend in crisis talks with Truss, and also met with Bank of England Gov. Andrew Bailey and the head of the government’s Debt Management Office.

 Hunt’s moves are aimed at restoring the government’s credibility for sound fiscal policy after Truss and Kwarteng rushed out a plan for tax cuts without detailing how they would pay for them.